 In closing, we want our pupils to question and challenge the world we live in and to respect differences in others.
-In short, upon graduating from the Sixth Form at Brighton College, our pupils will be confident, kind and intellectually curious young men and women who are able to seize the many opportunities around them, to then make their own mark on the communities around them.
+In short, upon graduating from the Sixth Form at Brighton College, our pupils will be confident, kind and intellectually curious young men and women who are able to seize the many opportunities available to them, and to then make their own mark on the communities around them.